 Discover where your strengths and interests lie by working in short fiction, script-writing, poetry, and non-fiction.
-Year one is offered on campus or online.

-Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a reader.
+Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a mentor.
 Classes during year two are held either one weekend a month, or weekly.
 You will receive regular ongoing support but will need to be self-motivated.

-Research and create a major body of work suitable for submission to a publisher or equivalent, working in a workshop environment and with a reader.
+Research and create a major body of work suitable for submission to a publisher or equivalent, working in a workshop environment and with a mentor.
 Classes during year three are held either one weekend a month or weekly.
 You will receive regular ongoing support, but will need to be self-motivated.

 In addition to specialised topics, the Bachelor of Creativity includes both core courses and the option to enrol in electives.

 NCEA Level 3 or equivalent qualification/work experience, or New Zealand Certificate in Creative Writing (Level 4) and evidence of ability based on portfolio and interview.

 The programme is suitable for school leavers and recommended secondary school subjects and levels and/or vocational pathways are: English, Creative Writing, Social Studies, History, Geography, Media Studies and the Sciences.

 Proven equivalence to domestic entry requirements and IELTS 6.0 (no band lower than 5.5)